io10-0x/allauditnotesandreports/velvetv4auditnotes.md

 - Offset to the payload is larger then 0xffffffffffffffff which is the end of. the memory stack of the evm (uint64).
 - Offset to the payload is larger then the encoded data length + 0x1f.

-So the article took that simplifies contract that tested abi.decode and looked at the bytecode and looked at every way that a revert could occur.
+So the article took that simplified contract that tested abi.decode and looked at the bytecode and looked at every way that a revert could occur.
 Using rattle makes this job a whole lot easier than we would using evm.codes playground or the foundry debugger.
 Rattle will show you all of the attack paths.
-Do this yourself to see that what they are saying is true.
+I did this myself in the assembly and fv course notes so go check that out.

-Where it says offset to payload is pretty much the offset we entered that points solidity to the string we stored after the string length.
+Where it says offset to payload is pretty much the offset we entered that points solidity to the length of the string.

 A malicious actor can store any value that meets one of three reverts path in the return data to make abi.decode revert.